 Mao Tse-tung (Mao Zedong) was the political leader of the Chinese Communists during the Pacific War.
-Slovenly in his personal manners, utterly devoid of human warmth, opportunistic in his ideology, and masterful both at political intrigue and the application of political terror, he would go on to institute possibly the worst reign of terror in human history, the Great Cultural Revolution.
+Masterful both at political intrigue and the application of political terror, he would seize control of China, then go on to institute possibly the worst reign of terror in human history, the Great Cultural Revolution.
 China would not begin to recover until long after Mao's death.

-Mao was born to a successful peasant farmer in Hunan Province, fought in the revolution of 1910, and attended the Hunan Normal School until 1918.
-Though disdainful of both physical and mental labor, he was a voracious reader, happiest where there was plenty of food and plenty of books.
+Mao was born to a successful peasant farmer (whom he loathed) in Hunan Province, fought in the revolution of 1910, and attended the Hunan Normal School until 1918.
+He was a voracious reader, happiest where there was plenty of food and plenty of books.
 He fancied himself a Great Hero, who strongly resembled Nietzsche's Superman:

 Everything outside their nature, such as restrictions and constraints, must be swept away by the great strength in their nature ...
 When Great Heroes give full play to their impulses, they are magnificently powerful, stormy and invincible.
 Their power is like a hurricane arising from a deep gorge, and like a sex-maniac on heat and prowling for a lover ... there is no way to stop them.